-Fun tip: display everyone's work of art after the game by placing them around your venue, complete with flickering tea-light candle!
+Display everyone's work of art after the game by placing them around your venue, complete with flickering tea-light candle.

 TRICK OR TREAT?

-Fun tip: this game can also be played in the style of ‘spin the bottle’, however you place shot glasses in a circle and guests spin the bottle, taking whichever shot it lands on.
-Once again, some shots are tricks and some are treats!
+This game can also be played in the style of ‘spin the bottle’, however you place shot glasses in a circle and guests spin the bottle, taking whichever shot it lands on.
+Once again, some shots are tricks and some are treats.

 After more options?
 In addition to the above, you can find a HUGE list of hen party games by clicking here.
 Whilst they're not 'spooky' in nature, they can be altered to fit in with the Halloween theme (for example, use black balloons for the game 'Balloon Pop').